AI4Finance-Foundation/RLSolver/README.md

 ## Solvers to compare with

 [Gurobi](https://www.gurobi.com/) [download/install](https://www.gurobi.com/downloads/gurobi-software/) [manual](https://www.gurobi.com/documentation/current/refman/index.html) (the state-of-the-art solver.
-The license is required, and professors/students at universities can obtain the __academic license__ for free.)
+The license is required, and professors/students at universities can obtain the __academic license__ for free.).
+We recommend to use Gurobi if users have licenses, since its performance is the best.

 [SCIP](https://www.scipopt.org/index.php#welcome) [download/install](https://scipopt.org/doc/html/md_INSTALL.php) [manual](https://www.scipopt.org/doc/html/) (a well-known open-source solver, and its simplex is commonly used in "learn to branch/cut".
-If users do not have the license of Gurobi, SCIP is a good choice since it is __free__.)
+If users do not have the license of Gurobi, SCIP is a good choice since it is __free__.).
+Its performance is no as good as Gurobi.

 [BiqMac](https://biqmac.aau.at/) (only for binary quadratic or maxcut.
 Users should upload txt file, but the response time is not guaranteed.)